6 Best Organic, Eco-Friendly Futon Mattress Options

 How Can I Make My Futon Mattress More Comfortable?

-Also, try adding a futon frame to lift your mattress off the floor.
+You could also look for memory foam futon mattresses rather than thin wool ones, or add a futon frame to lift your mattress off the floor.

 Who Can Benefit From a Comfortable Futon Mattress?